Thousands Rally for Catalan MEPs Outside EU Parliament

-Spanish authorities prevented pro-independence Catalan leaders from being sworn in as European parlamentarians.
+Spanish authorities prevented pro-independence Catalan leaders from being sworn in as European lawmakers.

 Thousands protested Tuesday morning at the European Parliament (EP) in Strasbourg, France, in support of Carles Puigdemont, Oriol Junqueras and Toni Comin, three pro-independence Catalan leaders who were elected as European Parliament members (MEPs) but cannot hold office.